 As a result, if one parent has primarily and consistently performed these tasks, the child’s disability or medical condition may have a significant impact on any parenting plans that a court issues for the child.
 The other parent may need to undergo some degree of medical or healthcare training in order to be able to properly care for the child for more than a few hours at a time.
 It also is important that both parents maintain consistent medication schedules for the child, if medication is needed on a routine basis.
 Due to these special needs, a parent who is unwilling to learn to care for the child’s physical, developmental, or emotional needs may not be allowed to spend as much time with the child as he or she is requesting.
 Rather, the child may primarily reside with the parent who has traditionally cared for him or her and met necessary medical needs.

-The child custody attorneys at Ashby Law know how to handle all aspects of Washington divorce and family law cases.
+The child custody attorneys at Pacific Northwest Family Law know how to handle all aspects of Washington divorce and family law cases.
 Whether we able to resolve your case through alternative dispute resolution or must proceed to trial, we are here to help and give you the advice that you need.
 Contact our office by e-mailing us at [email protected] or call us at 1-509-581-4342 to schedule an appointment with one of our experienced child support lawyers today.